Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

-The new model is Amazon's top seller even post its October 20, 2016 release date.
-When you have a fantastic product at half the rate, then it's no wonder why so many are adamant to try Alexa out as we've already seen.
+The new model is Amazon's top seller.
+When you have a fantastic product at half the price, it's no wonder.

 Final Thoughts on Amazon's Echo Dot

-I'm no expert but as a lifelong futurist and tech junkie, I'd be comfortable to award the Echo Dot 4.5 out of 5 stars.
+As a lifelong futurist and tech junkie, I think the Echo Dot is an excellent product that I'll happily award 4.5 out of 5 stars.

-This product has everything the Echo has but even more.
-At $50 dollars this Alexa implemented device is a steal.
+- This product has everything the Echo and Echo Plus has, but at $30 dollars this Alexa-implemented device is a steal.